Claus1/unigui/README.md

 ```

 ### How it works inside ###
- The server sends protocol data to the front-end UNISI which has built-in tools (autodesigner) and automatically builds a standart Google Material Design GUI for the user data.
+The exchange protocol for the solution is JSON as the most universally accessible, readable, and popular format for Web.
+The server sends JSON data to the front-end unigui which has built-in tools (autodesigner) and automatically builds a standart Google Material Design GUI for the user data.
 No markup, drawing instructions and the other dull job are required.
-From the constructed Unisi screen the server receives a JSON message flow which fully describes what the user did.
-The message format is {screen, block, element, event, value}, "value" is the JSON value of the action/event that has happened.
+From the constructed Unigui screen the server receives a JSON message flow which fully describes what the user did.
+The message format is ["Block", "Elem", "type of action", value], where "Block"and "Elem"are the names of the block and its element, "value" is the JSON value of the action/event that has happened.
 The server can either accept the change or roll it back by sending an info window about an inconsistency.
 The server can open a dialog box, send popup Warning, Error,.. or an entirely new screen.
-Unisi instantly and automatically displays actual server state.
+Unigui instantly and automatically displays actual server state.

 ### Programming ###
-This repo explains how to work with Unisi using Python and the tiny but optimal framework for that.
-Unisi web version is included in this library.
-Supports Python 3.8 and up.
+Unigui is the language and platform independent technology.
+This repo explains how to work with Unigui using Python and the tiny but optimal framework for that.
+Unigui web version is included in this library.
+Supports Python 3.6 and up.

 ### High level - Screen ###
-The program directory has to contain a screens folder which contains all screens which Unisi has to show.
+The program directory has to contain a screens folder which contains all screens which Unigui has to show.

 Screen example tests/screens/main.py
 ```